jenkinsci/jenkinsfile-runner/README.md

  -p (--plugins) FILE     : plugins required to run pipeline.
 Either a
                            plugins.txt file or a /plugins installation
                            directory.
 Defaults to plugins.txt.
- -v (--version) VAL      : jenkins version to use (only in case 'warDir' is null).
+ -v (--version) VAL      : jenkins version to use (only in case 'warDir' is not specified).
 Defaults to latest LTS.
  -w (--jenkins-war) FILE : path to exploded jenkins war directory

 where `-a`, `-ns`, `--runWorkspace` and `-v` are optional.